SFIA skills-based job analysis - evolving community practice

 This is a high-priority deliverable for many organisations using SFIA.
 These guidelines are designed to be non-prescriptive.
 They are created from the experience of SFIA users from a number of organisations.

-By aligning skills and competencies to jobs/roles using SFIA, organizations can ensure that the skill requirements for their jobs/roles are accurately represented.
+By aligning skills and competencies to jobs/roles using SFIA, organisations can ensure that the skill requirements for their jobs/roles are accurately represented.
 This provides the foundation for skills based people management.

 Here are some things to think about for aligning SFIA skills and SFIA levels to jobs/roles.